 - Any immobilizer or other codes?

-You can send all the amps you want to a starter motor, it will never work unless the ground is strong enough to provide a “path” for that amperage?
+You can send all the amps you want to a starter motor, it will never work unless the ground is strong enough to provide a “path” for that amperage.
+I have personally seen this over and over again, so much so even if you replace the starter in you BMW, the ground must be checked or you may be stuck with the same issue all over again sooner than later.

 The first thing I do before anything else on these beemers is run a external ground.
 This will quickly determine if we have a broken ground strap.

-This will especially look good to your customer if they come for a second opinion and you confirm they do not need the starter that shop xyz tried selling them.
+This will especially look good to your customer if they come for a second opinion and you confirm they do not need the BMW starter replacement that shop XYZ tried selling them.
+This will also go over well with the wife and make you look awesome if you are a weekend mechanic.

 Still no start? no worries, lets move on.